khoans/DSA-Leetcode/DesignPattern/java/src/main/java/com/nskhoa/designpattern/CREATIONAL/builder/builder.md

 - Ứng dụng có yêu cầu tạo biến thể của object mà không thay đổi class gốc?.
 - Có lo ngại về readability code khi khởi tạo object phức tạp?.
 - Pattern có phù hợp với việc tách logic xây dựng khỏi class chính để dễ bảo trì?.

+The core components of the Builder pattern are:

+1. **Product**: The complex object that is being constructed step by step.
+This class has multiple attributes and represents the final assembled object.

+2. **Builder (Abstract Builder)**: An interface or abstract class that declares methods for creating the different parts of the product.
+Typically, these methods return the builder itself for chaining.

+3. **ConcreteBuilder**: Implements the Builder interface to provide specific implementations for building parts of the product.
+It also maintains the representation of the current product being built and provides a method to retrieve the finished product.

+4. **Director**: (Optional) Controls the construction process by invoking builder methods in a particular sequence.
+It directs the building steps but is decoupled from the concrete builders and products.

+5. **Client**: Creates the builder and director, then uses the director to construct the product or directly controls the builder to retrieve the desired object.

+This pattern separates the construction of a complex object from its representation, allowing the same construction process to create different representations.